-How much you earn and your age when you sign up play a big role in how much you will receive from Social Security.
+You might be able to boost your Social Security payments if you pay close attention to the Social Security rules.
+How much you earn throughout your career and your age when you sign up play a big role in how much you will receive from Social Security.
 Workers who familiarize themselves with the Social Security rules will be better able to maximize their payments.
 Pay close attention to these aspects of the program when making Social Security decisions.

 6.2% payroll tax

 Most workers pay 6.2% of their earnings into the Social Security system, and employers match this amount.
 Self-employed workers contribute 12.4% of their income to Social Security.
 You can see how much you have paid in and check that your earnings have been recorded correctly with a my Social Security account.
 If you spot any errors on your Social Security statement, take care to correct your Social Security earnings record by gathering appropriate documentation and contacting the Social Security Administration.
 The current 6.2% Social Security tax rate has been in effect since 1990.

 The maximum amount of earnings subject to Social Security tax is $147,000 in 2022.
 Earnings above the tax cap aren’t taxed by Social Security or used to calculate retirement benefits.
 Workers who earn more than $147,000 in 2022 will notice a bump in their paycheck when Social Security taxes stop being withheld.
 The Social Security taxable maximum is adjusted for inflation each year.
 The tax cap was $142,800 in 2021, $51,300 in 1990 and just $3,000 in 1950 and earlier.